The Regulatory Citation and How It Applies:

 - A study involving interviews of 3rd Grade teachers regarding their experiences and techniques with implementing new math standards.
 Researchers will obtain lesson plans and ask the teachers to provide reflective journals for one week.

-- A study evaluating homework stress by interviewing 8th grade students on the amount of homework they receive and surveying their parents about their perceived stress level and sleep habits of their children.
+- A study evaluating homework stress by interviewing 8th grade students on the amount of homework they receive.
 No questions of sensitive nature.

 - A study that randomizes students into two different class sessions that will utilize different teaching strategies.